For full functionality of this site it is necessary to enable JavaScript. Here are the instructions how to enable JavaScript in your web browser.

 3. Leaving it too late to find a job

-Our National Student Money Survey found that 64% of students don't think their Maintenance Loan stretches far enough at uni, and 56% of students turn to part-time jobs to make ends meet.
+In our National Student Money Survey, 58% said they didn't think their Maintenance Loan stretched far enough at uni, and the same proportion of surveyed students turned to part-time jobs to make ends meet.

 There are usually plenty of part-time job roles on offer at uni, but you'll have to be quick off the mark if you want to get ahead of the competition.
 Start with our part-time job search.